NVlabs/FPSci/docs/scene.md

 ### Physics
 Two "physics-based" parameters are also provided by the scene file in their own `Physics` header, these are:

-* `minHeight` - A height at which the player is respawned (at their spawn location) if the fall below
+* `minHeight` - A height at which the player respawns (at their spawn location) if they fall below
-* `gravity` - Currently unused...
+* `gravity` - Deprecated.
+Currently ignored...

 An example of this configuration (from within the top-level of a `scene.Any` file) is provided below: